Yesterday my friend Todd Carpenter wrote this on his Facebook wall:

 I’m tired of reading “How to sell to Gen Y” posts.
 When is someone going to write about how to market to some other completely arbitrary group of people like they are all the same post?
 What about a post on how to market to people depending on how they fit into the Chinese Zodiac?
 Now THAT’s a post I want to read.

 I thought this was a brilliant idea.
 After all, why limit my marketing skills to people born between 1982 and 1995?
-Let’s face it, there aren’t all that many 15 year olds buying homes.
+Let’s face it, there are many new tools lie like those you can find at indexy so you can market and sell homes.
 And the Chinese Zodiac covers EVERYONE ”“ a much wider potential client base.

 For those that aren’t aware, or who have never read the placemat at a Chinese restaurant, the Chinese zodiac consists of 12 animals and associates personality traits for a person depending on which animal corresponds to the year of their birth.
 For example, I was born in 1960, the Year of the Rat.
 Therefore, I’m a rat (according to the Chinese zodiac.
 And probably my ex-wife).